hywing/qt-mvvm/README.md

 # qt-mvvm

-This `mvvm` structure is helpful for extracting the ui model from your application when there are a lot of modules in your code project, then you can have distinct `view` and `model`, remember it is only a methodology and not suitable for every situation.
+This `mvvm` structure is helpful for extracting the ui model from your application when there are a lot of modules in your code project, then you can have distinct `view` and `model` not the mix of them, remember it is only a methodology and not suitable for every situation.

 ## View